 Originally the source code for the application was written in C#, one of a number of object-oriented programming languages from Microsoft.
 As C# is very complex and syntactically hard to understand and write the code has been converted to VB.Net which is equivalent in most respects but much more approachable as a programming language.
 However, this conversion has introduced some bugs into the application that need to be identified and fixed.

 Therefore, it is planned that the initial releases of the GIS tool for batch 1 will continue to be based on C# as the changes to the source code is limited to bug fixes and minor enhancements.
-However, if/when more significant changes are required it may be appropriate for the latest code to be reconverted to VB.Net and any related bugs fixed before continuing with the redevelopment.
+However, if/when more significant changes are required it may be appropriate for the latest code to be reconverted to VB.Net and any conversion errors fixed before continuing with the redevelopment.
+Note, however, that whilst this would make further development easier there is a chance that some bugs relating to the conversion to VB.Net initially go un-noticed and may appear during LRC testing or following subsequent deployment.

 GIS compatibility